coala/coala/README.md

 Authors
 -------

 coala is maintained by a growing community.
-Please take a look at te meta information in setup.py for current maintainers.
+Please take a look at the meta information in [setup.py](setup.py) for current maintainers.

 Build status
 ------------